invesdwin/invesdwin-nowicket/invesdwin-nowicket-parent/invesdwin-nowicket-examples/README.md

-This is the code for our documentation website that is available here: **http://invesdwin.de/nowicket/**
+This is the code for our documentation website, which is available here: **http://invesdwin.de/nowicket/**